 We ordered a plate with lamb shoulder, pork and buffalo ribs (they were out of the jalapeño cheddar sausage, alas) with potato salad and cole slaw.
 A corn muffin came with the plate.

 That’s the lamb in the foreground, the lighter pork in the back flanked by the chunky buffalo ribs.

-The lamb was great.
+The lamb was good.
 It had a soft smoky flavor and a good lamb taste.
 Like the brisket, it was moist and tender without being mushy.
 The pork suffered, as much pork suffers, from the failure to use hickory and the absence of a pit.
 The buffalo ribs were very lean, which is not what ribs should be.
 They have two sauces, one regular and one spicy, and a third home-made tabasco- or Texas Pete-type sauce.
-The spicy sauce was, in fact, too spicy for Nancy who has a strong tolerance for peppers, but I preferred it.
-Both sauces were good, however, and complemented the meats.
+The spicy sauce was, in fact, too spicy for Nancy. who has a pretty strong tolerance for peppers, but I preferred it.
+Both sauces were pretty good, however, and complemented the meats.
 The buffalo, being lean, really benefited from the sauce.

 The potato salad was good and the cole slaw was very good, with parsley and sweet peppers.
 There also was strawberry-jalapeno jam on the table and a corn muffin to go with it.
-Pretty good, but I would have liked more jalapeño, or it could be reworked with cayenne.
+Pretty good, but I would have liked more jalapeño; or it could be reworked with cayenne.
 We split a banana pudding which was pretty good.

-The only real limitation on the Roaming Buffalo is its method of cooking — the dread box smoker that seems to infest virtually all urban barbecue places outside the South.
+The real limitation on the Roaming Buffalo is its method of cooking — the dread box smoker that seems to infest virtually all urban barbecue places outside the South.